 - 2. If you prefer a raw muesli, mix the grain flakes, oats, and bran, if using, in a large bowl.
-If you prefer a toasted muesli, mix the grain flakes, oats, and bran, if using, on a rimmed baking sheet and spread the muesli so it’s 1/4 to 1/2 inch deep.
+If you prefer a toasted muesli, mix the grain flakes, oats, and bran, if using, on a rimmed baking sheet and spread the grains so everything is 1/4 to 1/2 inch deep.
 (You may need 2 baking sheets.)
 Bake for 6 to 8 minutes, or until the grains look lightly toasted (but not browned) when you stir them with a spoon.
 Transfer the toasted flakes to a plate or another baking sheet and let cool to room temperature.
 Dump the flakes in a large bowl.

 - 3. Stir in the seeds, dried fruits, nuts, and chocolate or banana chunks, if using, as well as anything else you want to add to the grains.
-Dump the muesli into an airtight container and store at room temperature for up to a couple weeks.
+Dump the muesli in an airtight container, cover, and store at room temperature for up to a couple weeks.